 How to Divide a Studio Apartment into Multiple Rooms

 When it comes to interior design, it’s about making the most of your space.
 But for studio apartment interiors, in particular, it’s really about space.
-You’re working with less and want to get the most out of it.
+You’re working with less square feet and want to get the most out of it.
 Regardless of the square footage – of course more is always better – a typical studio apartment layout consists of one main room and bathroom.
 So, without furniture or décor, you may not know where to begin to maximize the functionality of your home.

 Before diving into studio apartment design ideas, there are a few steps to take.